tony-waters/tony-waters.github.io/_posts/2026-09-01-resilience4j-rate-limiter.md

 email-service | INFO - ...emailservice.NotificationController  : Sending email to buyer@example.com for order 1
 ```

-Then rate limit kicks in. `rest-service` knows how long to wait (because of the headers returned by the rate limited request).
-Any orders received during this time have their email notification skipped, and no call is made to the `email-service`:
+Then rate limits kick in. `rest-service` knows how long to wait (because of the headers returned by the rate limited request).
+Any orders received during this time have their email notification skipped, so no call is made to the `email-service`:

 ```text
 email-service | INFO - ...emailservice.NotificationController  : Rate limiting on request from buyer@example.com for order 3